-Summer 2025 Academic Calendar
+Summer 2026 Academic Calendar

-Sunday, June 1 First day of Summer Session.
+Monday, June 1 First day of Summer Session.
 Students will either be preparing for or starting externship sites.
 May start earlier or later depending on graduation schedule.
-Wednesday, June 11 HOLIDAY: King Kamehameha Day.
+Thursday, June 11 HOLIDAY: King Kamehameha Day.
 Students will refer to externship site to determine how this holiday is observed and any changes to hours.
-Thursday, June 19 HOLIDAY Federal Only: Juneteenth.
-Listed for clarification Friday, July 4 HOLIDAY: Independence Day.
+Friday, June 19 HOLIDAY Federal Only: Juneteenth.
+Listed for clarification Friday, July 3 HOLIDAY: Independence Day (observed).
 Students will refer to externship site to determine how this holiday is observed and any changes to hours.
-Thursday, July 31 Last day of instruction for Summer Session.
+Friday, July 4 HOLIDAY: Independence Day.
+Students will refer to externship site to determine how this holiday is observed and any changes to hours.
+Friday, July 31 Last day of instruction for Summer Session.
 HMAP 250 and HMAP 260 courses complete.
 225 externship hours complete.
 All program requirements have been met.
 Students are approved to sit for credentialing exam.
 Friday, August 8 Last day of Summer Session.
 One attempt at credentialing exam completed.
 Last day is based on the last day of the program's scheduled credentialing exam.